 - Meanwhile, spray a cast iron skillet liberally with cooking spray.
 Melt butter over medium-low heat.
 Add the flour 1 tablespoon at a time, whisking constantly until incorporated and roux has formed, about 1-2 minutes.

 - Slowly whisk in warm milk, one cup at a time, whisking out any lumps if they form.
 Heat until sauce just starts to bubble in the center.
+It helps to whisk constantly during this step.

 This recipe calls for roughly 16 ounces of cheese.
 Your typical block of cheese is 8 ounces.
 You want roughly 3 1/2 cups of shredded cheese, lightly packed (a little extra is always OK).